-In Generative Engineering Design (GED)~\citep{BézierGAN, chen2019aerodynamic, padgan, Li_2021}, DGM has been shown its potential in synthesizing airfoil shapes from the UIUC database~\citep{UIUCAirfoilDB}, in which an airfoil shape is a single 2D curve.
-However, real-world engineering design images are often much more complex, as they contain multiple clear edges, sparse shapes and long-range geometric constraints.
-Generating such complex design images is still a challenge for convolution-only neural networks because the convolutional operator can only process information within a local neighbourhood~\citep{luo2016understanding,Self-AttentionGAN}.
-Self-Attention Generative Adversarial Network (SAGAN) proposed by \cite{Self-AttentionGAN} introduces the self-attention mechanism into GANs.
-The implemented mechanism, Scaled Dot-Product Attention~\citep{AttentionIsAllYouNeed}, constructs an attention map by computing the attention weights between each feature vector and the other feature vectors.
-This attention map presents the relationships between input features.
-With this attention map the model gains a global understanding of the input features and is able to efficiently capture long-range dependencies.
+In Generative Engineering Design (GED)~\cite{b27, b28, b29, b30}, DGM has shown its potential in synthesizing airfoil shapes from the UIUC database~\cite{b31}, in which the shape is a single 2D curve.
+However, real-world engineering designs are often much more complex, containing multiple clear edges, sparse shapes, and long-range geometric constraints.
+Generating such complex design images is still challenging for convolution-only neural networks because the convolutional operator can only process information within a local neighbourhood~\cite{b12,b13}.
+Self-Attention Generative Adversarial Network (SAGAN)~\cite{b13} introduces the self-attention mechanism into GANs.
+The implemented mechanism, Scaled Dot-Product Attention~\cite{b14}, constructs an attention map by computing the attention weights between each feature vector and the other feature vectors.
+This attention map presents the relationships among input features.
+With this attention map, the model gains a global understanding of the input features and can efficiently capture long-range dependencies.

-There is no universal criterion for evaluating the quality of images generated by DGMs~\citep{salimans2016inception, DGMevaluation, torfi2020evaluation}.
-The most popular strategy is to measure the statistical distance between the distribution of generated images and source images, for which the Fréchet Inception Distance (FID), the Earth-Mover Distance (EMD), the Kullback-Leibler Divergence (KLD), and the Jensen-Shannon Divergence (JSD) are the most popular criteria.
-The performance of the criterion heavily depends on the dataset used~\citep{DGMevaluation}.
-The approach proposed by \cite{TTUR} enables to identify a suitable criterion for a given dataset.
-In this approach, the distance between a source dataset and a perturbed dataset is measured repeatedly with increased level of perturbation.
-The suitable criterion should accurately capture the increase of perturbation.